Nelson Civic choir invite you to join us for JOY TO THE WORLD - A…

 NCC is a non-audition choir with some members realising their passion for music at a later age without previous musical training and learning the music only by ear.
 Although preparation of the repertoire of this concert would be extremely difficult for those members, they have achieved an astonishing success with great dedication.

-Balla has unquestionably led NCC to a new musical level unprecedented in the 162 years of its history; but he will need the help of more Nelsonian music lovers to overcome the challenge of the unbalanced number of male and female voices.
-It would be intriguing to see how NCC continues to grow in the next season.
+Balla has unquestionably led NCC to a new musical level unprecedented in the 162 years of its history.
+It will be intriguing to see how NCC continues to grow in the next season.